 En Pointe and Pointe Technique

-Pointe technique is the series of movements which involve a dancer supporting–and often holding–their entire weight upon the tips of their toes.
+Pointe technique is the series of movements that involve a dancer supporting–and often holding–their entire weight upon the tips of their toes.
 When a dancer is in such a pose it is called en pointe.
 This is done with the assistance of pointe shoes, which have specialized flattened tips and sole support to help achieve this difficult maneuver.
 Years of practice go into a dancer’s perfection of pointe technique, so this is not for the amateurs.
 Do not try this at home!

 Jeté and Grand Jeté